Hustlenut/linux-workspace/README.md

 - Allows local clients (like this docker container) to connect to the X server without authorization, run:
   - ```xhost +local:```
   - or add just the ip of the container, for more security.
+- **Highly recommend that each running container should have a dedicated python venv**

 ## Content
 This is a workspace suite in the command line, containing the following setup: